newaetech/chipshouter-picoemp/hardware/README.md

 * R3--R7, R9--R13 (various 0603 & 0805 resistors)
 * D1, D3--D5 (generic schottky diodes) - they can be replaced with jumpers.
 * D7 is *highly recommended* but technically optional, you may immediatly blow up Q2 without it.

+This minimum build dumps some features (such as 'charge OK' feedback) and may require more tuning.

 ## PCBs